3meters/proxibase/readme.md

 Returns only the first 30 records.
 Max 1000.

     ?skip=1000
-Skip the first 1000 records, used in conjection with sort and limit for paging
+Skip the first 1000 records.
+Use in conjection with sort and limit to provide paging.

+    ?count=ture
+Only return the count of the collection, not any of the data.
+Limit, skip, and field paramters are ignored.

     ?lookups=true
 TEMPORARILY DISABLED